NovySan/unl-digifab/sessions/week12.md

 - photoresistor and voltage divider
 - using multimeter to see how the resistance changes
 - reading the photoresistor as a sensor
-- Use the photoresistor to control the servo from last class, in place of the potentiometer
+- Activity: Use the photoresistor to control the servo from last class, in place of the potentiometer
--
+  1. Use the serial port to debug the range of analog values coming in from the photo-resistor/resistor voltage divider.
+  2. Use map() to scale those analog values to zero -> 180 degrees (the full range of the servo)
+  3. Interact with the photoresistor and see the motor move.
+- Extension: Instead of directly mapping sensor values to servo position, use the sensor values to trigger specific motions.
+For instance, have if statements that move it to different positions depending on how much light it sees.

 ## Temperature sensor